dmbarbour/glas/docs/GlasCLI.md

  * **cwd** - return current working directory.
 Non-rooted file references are relative to this.
  * **sep** - return preferred directory separator substring for current OS, usually "/" or "\".

-Later, I might extend directory operations with option to watch a directory, or list content recursively.
-This might be extra flags on 'list'.
-However, my current goal is to get this into a usable state.
-Advanced features can wait until I'm trying to integrate live coding.
+Later, I might extend directory operations with option to watch a directory.

 ### Network